Section Navigation

 KS3 and KS4 Support, The Den and The Centre

-KS4 Support is run by Sharon Baker with oversight by the SENCo and Mr Sycamore. with is based centrally in the school building.
+KS4 Support is run by Sharon Baker with oversight by the SENCo and Mr Sycamore.
+It is based centrally in the school building.
 It consists of two large rooms for pupils to work and spend their social times, as well as small work rooms, computers to complete work and a counselling room.
 KS4 Support operates as a family unit, caring and supporting one another.
 There are expectations of the members involved, based on mutual care, respect and looking out for one another.
 Pupils feel a sense of belonging as it acts as a safe space pupils can use.
 KS4 Support has Teaching Assistants who support pupils in lessons who have an EHCP as well as pupils who may have modified timetables and work in KS4 Support.
 There are also other members of staff who support the pupils' mental health, behaviour and wellbeing.

 Working with outside Agencies